 Do you have a stomach pooch that won’t respond to diet and exercise – even though you’re extremely healthy?

 A tummy tuck – also known as an abdominoplasty – is a surgical procedure that’s designed to correct those abdominal issues that often arise from pregnancy, significant weight loss, or even just the aging process.
-During the procedure, your plastic surgeon will correct damaged abdominal walls and make them flat again.
+Your plastic surgeon will correct damaged abdominal walls during the procedure and make them flat again.
 As a final step of the surgery, he or she will remove excess skin so you can see your newfound results.

 Want to know if you’re an ideal candidate for this surgical procedure?
 Take a look at the following criteria: